DAY # 15

 THE CHOPSTICK CHALLENGE.

-Today I will eat at least one of my meals and snacks with chopsticks!
+Today I will eat at least one of my meals and/or snacks with chopsticks!

-Obviously there are several foods where this will be challenging (soup or cereal and yogurt) but get creative, chop up your food to make the process easier, do the best you can and pay attention to how you feel about the experience!
-I’ve eaten my cutie tangerines with chopsticks and had one client eat oatmeal with them, so just have fun and let me know how it goes for you!
+Obviously there are several foods where this will be challenging (soup or cereal and yogurt) but get creative – chop up your food to make the process easier.
+Do the best you can and pay attention to how you feel about the experience!
+I’ve eaten my cutie tangerines with chopsticks and had one client eat oatmeal with them, not well I might add, so just have fun and let me know how it goes for you!

 Eating with chopsticks can slow fast eaters down, help people who take big bites take smaller ones, and give your brain and stomach enough time to communicate and let you know when your belly is content.
-The upswing and possible bonus: weight loss for some people. t
+The upswing and possible bonus but not the driving force behind adopting this eating skill: weight loss for some people.

 HOW TO USE